gsoft-inc/github-guidelines/README.md

 # Guidelines

-You'll find below a few guidelines to follow when contributing to a Github repository in GSoft organization.
+You'll find below a few guidelines to follow when contributing to a Github repository in Workleap organization.
 As any open source project it should also follow the [community guidelines for open source](https://opensource.guide/).

 ## Github Account

-GSoft doesn't have any specific requirements regarding which account you use to contribute to any of the organization repository.
-You can use your personal account or create a new account related to GSoft.
+Workleap doesn't have any specific requirements regarding which account you use to contribute to any of the organization repository.
+You can use your personal account or create a new account related to Workleap.

-However, before contributing, you must associate your Github account to [GSoft Github organization](https://github.com/gsoft-inc).
+However, before contributing, you must associate your Github account to [Workleap Github organization](https://github.com/gsoft-inc).
 To do so, **open a ticket with infra** and ask to be added to the `gsoft-inc` organization on Github.

 ## Repository name

-Repositories that are bound to an organization within GSoft or a product developed by GSoft should match the following naming convention:
+Repositories that are bound to an organization within Workleap or a product developed by Workleap should match the following naming convention:

 [organization | product]-[name]